-She Was Right: A Museum of Strange Archaeology
+She Was Right: A Museum of Strange Archaelogy

 She Was Right centers around a stone and sixteen drawings of “historical fiction” that document the stone’s passage through time.
 The stone is depicted in each drawing, beginning with an abstract representation of Earth’s explosive creation.
 The viewer is invited to follow the stone through this fabricated history and to question the authorship of historical record.
 Through these imagined visual records, She Was Right exposes the artificial value systems imposed on art and historical objects.

 Fall Intern Exhibition

 We were proud to present our fall intern exhibition, ex/changes: A show of windows, paper, and products by Serena Hocharoen, Morgan Allen, and El Horsfall.
 For six months, emerging artists Serena, Morgan, and El worked in the studios, assisted artists-in-residence, and helped with educational programs.
 Working collaboratively and independently, they created exchanges—a collection of prints, objects, and artwork made during their time in the Hudson Valley.